Lit Theory 101 | Narrative Structure & Time

 Character & Characterization

-Each unit will come with a couple writing exercises we’ve designed to get you working with the techniques and concepts learned in the lessons.
+Alongside them, each unit will come with a couple writing exercises we’ve designed to get you working with the techniques and concepts learned in the lessons.
 Our intention for these additional materials is to help you make tangible something that is innately intellectual.
 There will also be an opportunity to share your own writing in the comments and receive feedback from peers.

 Today, we’lI focus on Narrative Structure & Time: how stories arrange events, break chronology, refuse linearity, and let structure emerge from content instead of imposing it from outside.